Husn Ka Daku

 Husn Ka Daku is a 1929 action adventure silent film directed by A. R. Kardar.
 The film, also called Mysterious Eagle was made by Kardar's Playart Phototone.
 Kardar acted in this, his first production from Playart Phototone.
 Playart Phototone was a progression from United Player's Corporation, which he had set up in 1928.
 Husn Ka Daku was Kardar's debut directorial venture.
 It set the foundations for the Lahore film industry in the Bhati Gate area of Lahore.
 The director of photography was D. D. Dabke.

-The film starred A. R. Kardar and Gulzar in the lead, with the American actress Iris Crawford, M. Ismail, G. R. John and Ghulam Kadir forming the ensemble cast.
+The film starred A. R. Kardar and Tamancha Jan in the lead, with the American actress Iris Crawford, M. Ismail, G. R. John and Ghulam Kadir forming the ensemble cast.